Niaolan27/icarus-parrot-olympe/README.md

 since you know the altitude of the drone and the pitch of the camera, you can solve for the X and Y displacement of the target object relative to the drone.

-## Installing the mission on the physical drone
-### Security
-You need to set up the security key on the drone.